AdobeDocs/experience-manager-65.en/help/sites-developing/spa-getting-started-angular.md

 }
 ```

-The `aem-clientlib-generator` is leveraged to make the creation of client libraries automatic as part of the build process.
+The `aem-clientlib-generator` is used to make the creation of client libraries automatic as part of the build process.

 `"aem-clientlib-generator": "^1.4.1",`